StefanoIncardone/kaylang/IDEAS.md

     a: u8,
 }

-# or (would be more consistent with regular as conversions, e.g.: true as int)
+# or (would be more consistent with regular as conversions, e.g.: true as i64)
 struct Rgba as u32 {
     r: u8,
     g: u8,